authorly/interapptive-web/doc/naming.md

 Deciding whether to introduce a scope to group multiple actions, using the form `scope-verb:optionalNoun`, or to use the simple form, `verb:optionalNoun`, is not very obvious.
 I think we should use scopes only when multiple events have the same domain (like modals, and mouse events).

+## For all events

-In all cases, if even more granularity is needed, put other parameters in the options hash.
+If even more granularity is needed, put other parameters in the options hash.
 For example:
 `App.vent.trigger 'create:widget', type: 'HotspotWidget'`